 By Amy Kinnaird

 Here are some questions to answer when putting together your ideal client profile.
 Often small business owners don’t know one or more of these things.
 That’s typical, so don’t be distressed if you aren’t sure today.
 What separates the winners and losers is the clarity on each of these areas.
-Successful entrepreneurs are very clear here and are able to easily communicate these things.
+Successful entrepreneurs are very clear here and can easily communicate these things.

 Who is your Ideal Client?